rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 This part is a two element array with the crate name and the JSON representation of a trait implementation.

-## New flag: `--write-info-json=<path>`
+## New flag: `--write-info-json=path/to/crate-info.json`

-When this flag is provided, the unmerged parts for the current crate will be written to `<path>/<crate name>/crate-info.json`.
-A typical `<path>` is `./target/doc.parts`.
+When this flag is provided, the unmerged parts for the current crate will be written to `path/to/crate-info.json`.
+A typical `<path to crate-info.json>` is `./target/doc.parts/<crate name>/crate-info.json`.

 Crates `--include-info-json`ed will not appear in `crate-info.json`, as `crate-info.json` only includes the CCI parts for the current crate.

 If this flag is not provided, no `crate-info.json` will be written.

-## New flag: `--include-info-json <crate name>=<path>`
+## New flag: `--include-info-json=path/to/crate-info.json`

-If this flag is provided, rustdoc will expect `<path>/<crate name>/crate-info.json` to contain the parts for `<crate name>`.
+If this flag is provided, rustdoc will expect `path/to/crate-info.json` to be the `crate-info.json` file containing the parts for a crate.
 It will append these parts to the ones it will render in the doc root (`--out-dir`).
-This info is not written to `crate-info.json`, as `crate-info.json` only holds the CCI parts for the current crate.
+The info that's included is not written to `crate-info.json`, as `crate-info.json` only holds the CCI parts for the current crate.

-This flag is similar to `--extern-html-root-url` in that it only applies to externally documented crates.
+This flag is similar to `--extern-html-root-url` in that it only needs to be provided for externally documented crates.
 The flag `--extern-html-root-url` controls hyperlink generation.
 The hyperlink provided in `--extern-html-root-url` never accessed by rustdoc, and represents the final destination of the documentation.
 The new flag `--include-info-json` tells rustdoc where to search for the `crate-info.json` directory at documentation-time.
 It must not be a URL.

 In the Guide-level explanation, for example, crate `i` needs to identify the location of `s`'s parts.
 Since they could be located in an arbitrary directory, `i` must be instructed on where to fetch them.
-In this example, `s`'s parts happen to be in `./s/target/doc.parts/s`, so rustdoc is called with `--include-info-json s=s/target/doc.parts`.
+In this example, `s`'s parts happen to be in `./s/target/doc.parts/s`, so rustdoc is called with `--include-info-json=s/target/doc.parts/s/crate-info.json`.

 ## New flag: `--merge=auto|none|write-only`